 HYSD full form is High yield strength deformed bar is a type of carbon steel with a high amount of carbon.
 High yield strength deformed bar is also known as Tor steel.

 High yield strength deformed bar manufactured under heat process.
 During high yield strength deformed bar manufacturing post heat treatment process, the bar twisted for shaping.

-High yield strength deformed bars has 50% more yield stress compare to mild steel.
+- High yield strength deformed bars has 50% more yield stress compares to mild steel.

 Rages of HYSD: 8mm, 10mm, 12mm, 16mm, 20mm, 25mm, 32mm, 36mm.

 Thermo mechanically treated bar is high strength variety of steel produced from low carbon steel.
 It is one type High yield strength deformed bar.

 - Thermo mechanically treated bar manufactured under heat process with applying deformation during the process to enhance their tensile strength.